Fire Prevention Information

 Council undertakes an annual township vacant land clearance program which commences in the second week October each year, this involves inspection of township properties and some rural allotments, under the provisions of Section 105 of South Australian Fire and Emergency Services Act 2005.

 Council has the legal ability to issue a Section 105F hazard reduction notice if :

 'the Council believes that the conditions on private land in a fire district are as such as to cause an unreasonable risk by the outbreak of fire on the land, or the spread of fire through the land, due to the presence of flammable undergrowth or other flammable or combustible materials or substances'.

-It is the Landowners responsibility to comply with the requirements of the Act.
-Failure to comply with the directions as set out on the notice will result in the property owner incurring an expiation of $315.00, plus the recovery cost incurred by Council for carrying out the work as required by that notice.
+It is the landowners responsibility to comply with the requirements of the Fire and Emergency Services Act 2005.
+Failure to comply with the directions as set out on the hazard reduction notice will result in the property owner incurring an expiation of $315.00, plus the recovery cost incurred by Council for carrying out the work as set out in the notice.

 It is recommended that property owners keep the height of grass on their property to a maximum height of 10 centimetres for the duration of the fire danger season.

 Click on the following links for an explanation on burning controls for refuse or rural residents.